-As many of you know, Herman Wallace passed in his sleep on October 4, 2013.
+As many of you know, Herman Wallace passed peacefully in his sleep on October 4, 2013.
 He was a free man and was surrounded by family and loved ones, unshackled, unrestrained, and innocent.
-It was a confounding moment in history and one we at Herman’s House wish to celebrate fully.
-For now- we need some time to process the grief of this tremendous loss.
-Please stay tuned as we ultimately transform this great loss into the visuals of resounding victory- to honor Herman Wallace, his struggle and the struggle of all people forced to endure wrongful convictions and long term solitary confinement.
+It was a confounding moment in history and one we at Herman’s House wish to celebrate and mourn fully.
+Please stay tuned as we ultimately transform this great loss into the visuals of resounding victory- to honor Herman Wallace, the legacy of his struggle and the struggle of all people forced to endure wrongful convictions and long term solitary confinement.

 We encourage you to spend time with the many media outlets who have reported on his miraculous release and peaceful passing.
 They have been cataloged on the Angola 3 News Blog.
 Herman’s obituary can be viewed here.
 Stay Connected through Facebook,Twitter …. whatever it takes to dismantle the system- end solitary confinement and build a revolutionary’s house!